NonAuraticBlue/nonauraticblue.github.io/_posts/2021-11-12-what-is-a-subject.md

 ---
 layout: post
-title: "What Is a Subject?"
+title: "What is a subject?"
 tags:
   - Comps
   - Comics and Illustration